What is a Business Plan?

 5. To Enunciate Previously Unstated Assumptions

-The process of actually writing the business plan helps to bring previously “hidden” assumptions to the foreground.
+The process of actually writing a business plan helps to bring previously “hidden” assumptions to the foreground.
 By writing them down and assessing them, you can test them and analyze their validity.
-For example, you might have assumed that local retailers would carry your product; in your business plan, you could assess the results of the scenario in which this didn’t occur.
+For example, you might have assumed that local retailers would carry your product; in your plan, you could assess the results of the scenario in which this didn’t occur.

 6. To Assess the Feasibility of Your Venture

 How good is this opportunity?
 The business plan process involves researching your target market, as well as the competitive landscape, and serves as a feasibility study for the success of your venture.
-In some cases, the result of your planning will be to table the venture.
-And it might be to go forward with a different venture that may have a better chance of success.
+In some cases, the result of your business planning will be to table the venture.
+And it might be to go forward with a different venture that may have a better chance of long-term success.

 7. To Document Your Revenue Model

 How exactly will your business make money?
 This is a critical question to answer in writing, for yourself and your investors.
-Documenting the revenue model helps to address challenges and assumptions associated with the model.
+Documenting the revenue model helps to address potential challenges and assumptions associated with the model.
 And upon reading your plan, others may suggest additional revenue streams to consider.

 8. To Determine Your Financial Needs